zhullyb/monyhar/monyhar/docs/clang_format.md

   development and review time to be focused on discovering functional defects, addressing readability/understandability concerns that can't be automatically fixed by tooling, et cetera.
 - Continually fighting the tooling is a losing battle.
-Most Chromium developers use clang-format.
+Most Monyhar developers use clang-format.
 Large-scale changes will simply run `git cl format` once to avoid having to deal with the particulars of formatting.
 Over time, this will likely undo any carefully-curated manual formatting of the affected lines.